MassimoDanieli-zz/Vagrant-Ansible-Jenkins/README.md

 5) Open your favorite browser and connect to   http://127.0.0.1:8080 or http://YOURIP:8080 The admin username is **admin** and the password is the one shown in point 4)

-6) your Jenkins CI is now up and running: don't forget to check its documentation page https://jenkins.io/doc/
+6) Your Jenkins CI is now up and running: don't forget to check its documentation page https://jenkins.io/doc/